Frequently Asked Questions:

 What are the Principles of Environmental Justice?

 In October of 1991, the First National People of Color Summit on Environmental Leadership was held in Washington, DC.
-During this summit, 17 principles were created that guide the Environmental Justice movement even today.
+During this summit, 17 principles were created that guide the Environmental Justice movement.
 In 1994 these principles and the work of leadership from around the United States led to the signing of Executive Order 12898 by President Bill Clinton.
 Executive Order 12898 mandated that federal agencies must consider Environmental Justice.
 Read the principles here via the Energy Justice Network: https://www.ejnet.org/ej/principles.html

 Pages: 1 2